-Another reason why so many people think red car drivers pay more for car insurance is simple.
+Another reason why so many people think red car drivers pay more for a car policy is simple.
 Relatively speaking, there aren’t that many drivers to contradict the claim!

 Owners tend to favor colors that blend in, according to a recent report.
 Accordingly, the favorite car colors among consumers are white, black, and gray.
 Chances are that you see plenty of these car colors when driving around, but red cars are few and far between.

-When setting premiums, insurance companies consider both the car and the driver.
-Your driving record influences how much you have to pay, and this is another reason why people still believe the myth that vehicle color affects car insurance.
+When setting premiums, insurers consider both the car and the driver.
+Your driving record influences how much you have to pay, and this is another reason why people still believe the myth that vehicle color affects car premiums.

-For example, your insurance company will pay attention to how often you get tickets for speeding or other driving infractions.
-As you get more of these, the insurance carrier will decide you are a high-risk driver and adjust your insurance.
+For example, your carrier will pay attention to how often you get tickets for speeding or other driving infractions.
+As you get more of these, the carrier will decide you are a high-risk driver and adjust your insurance.

-While the color doesn’t matter, there is exactly one scenario where the paint on your car affects how much you pay for car insurance.
+While the color doesn’t matter, there is exactly one scenario where the paint on your car affects how much you pay for your auto policy.
 That is when you give your car a custom paint job.

 The color still doesn’t matter with a custom paint job.
-Still, since your insurance company wants to be able to repair or replace your car if something should happen to it, they need to know about the custom paint job.
-Since custom paint jobs cost extra, an insurance carrier may pass those extra costs along via the insurance premium.
+Still, since your carrier wants to be able to repair or replace your car if something should happen to it, they need to know about the custom paint job.
+Since custom paint jobs cost extra, a carrier may pass those extra costs along via the premium.